-Whilst significant work was carried out by the school to support pupils during and after Covid-19, wellbeing and mental health were significantly impacted last year.
-Self-isolation had a detrimental effect on supporting pupils with their academic studies in the summer term.
-The impact was particularly acute for disadvantaged pupils.
-We used pupil premium funding to provide targeted intervention, tuition and support where required.
-We are building on that approach in our new plan.
+Whilst significant work has been carried out by the school to support pupils and their families during and after Covid-19, wellbeing and mental health remain key concerns.
+The pandemic has had a detrimental effect on pupils this impact is particularly acute for disadvantaged pupils.
+We are using pupil premium funding to provide targeted intervention, tuition and support where required.